VilnaCRM-Org/php-service-template/README.md

-first-release                Generate changelog from a project's commit messages for the first release fix-perms                    Fix permissions of all var files install                      Install vendors according to the current composer.lock file load-fixtures                Build the DB, control the schema validity, load fixtures and check the migration status logs                         Show all logs new-logs                     Show live logs
+first-release                Generate changelog from a project's commit messages for the first release fix-perms                    Fix permissions of all var files install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file load-fixtures                Build the DB, control the schema validity, load fixtures and check the migration status logs                         Show all logs new-logs                     Show live logs